 Hydroponics

--from the Greek words hydro (water) and ponos (labour), a method of growing plants using mineral.
+-from the Greek words hydro (water) and ponos (labour), a method of growing plants using mineral.- is a method of growing plants using mineral nutrient solutions, in water and without soil.

 -Terrestrial plants may be grown with their roots in the mineral nutrient solution only or in an inert medium, such as perlite, gravel, mineral wool or coconut husk.